subquery/subql/docs/tutorials_examples/howto.md

 ### Why change the batch size?

 Using a smaller batch size can reduce memory usage and not leave users hanging for large queries.
 In otherwords, your application can be more responsive.
-However, more API calls are being made so if you are being charged on an I/O basis or if you have API limits somewhere in your chain, this could work to your disadvantage.

 ## How to run an indexer node?